hydrobricks/hydrobricks-doc/doc/main-components.rst

 The supported operators are: ``>`` (or ``gt``), ``>=`` (or ``ge``), ``<`` (or ``lt``), ``<=`` (or ``le``).

-On the contrary, pre-definied constraints can be removed:
+On the contrary, pre-defined constraints can be removed:

 .. code-block:: python